slaclab/warm-tdm/docs/src/generated/GroupRoot_Group_SaTuneProcess.rst

 ****************************

 | Process which performs an SA tuning step.
-| This tuning process sweeps the SaFb value and determines the SaOffset value required zero out the SaOut value.
+| This tuning process sweeps the SaFb value records SaOut at each step.
 | This sweep is repeated for a series of SaBias values.
-| Once the sweep is completed the process will determine the SaBias value which results in the largest peak to peak amplitude in the SaFb vs SaOffset curve.
+| Once the sweep is completed the process will determine the SaBias value which results in the largest peak to peak amplitude in the SaFb vs SaOut curve.
-| For the select SaBias curce the process will then select the point on the curve with the highest slope.
+| For the selected SaBias curve the process will then select the point on the curve with the highest slope.
 | The resulting curves are available as a dictionary of numpy arrays.